 The first report of the 2019 National Statistics Committee on digital economy assessment provides official data, but does not cover dynamics of innovation environment in the country.
 From 2012 to 2018, the share of ICT-sector (the centre of digital economy) in GDP in average made up a significant percentage - 3-3.9%.
 The employment rate in IT and communications out of total number of employed population was 27,600 people (1.2%).
-Among them, the number of active or "visible" IT community mambars is active or "visible" IT-community members is 5,000-7,500 people.
-100 Real employment figures in this sector are not known and, so far, the calculation method has not been identified either.
+Among them, the number of active or "visible" IT-community members is 5,000-7,500 people.100 Real employment figures in this sector are not known and, so far, the calculation method has not been identified either.